+Commercial Operations Market Guide

 Communication about changes to Data Products follows the process outlined in Section 5: Market Notice Communication Process of the Commercial Operations Market Guide.
 Section 5.1.3.2 defines the parameters around planned releases.

 Figure 1 - Section 5.1.3.2 of the Commercial Operations Market Guide

+Market Notice Lists

 Market Notices are sent as emails to a number of different lists depending on the topic.
 Changes to extracts and reports will be sent to Notice_Extracts_Retail and Notice_Extracts_Wholesale if the change is not part of a release.
 If the changes are part of a release, it would be communicated via Notice_Release_Retail and Notice_Release_Wholesale and be identified as a Market Facing Change.